Chinese Car Brands (manufacturer car companies, logos)

 Everus

-Li Nian, also known as Everus, is part of Guangqi Honda Automobile Co., Ltd. It produces cars based on Honda technologies.
-For example, the S1 is the result of the fourth generation Honda City rebrand.
-And the VE-1 subcompact SUV, powered by electricity, is based on the Honda Vezel crossover concept.
+Li Nian, or Everus, is part of Guangqi Honda Automobile Co, Ltd. It produces vehicles based on Honda technology.
+For example, the S1 model is the result of a rebranding of the fourth-generation Honda City.
+The VE-1 subcompact SUV is an electric vehicle based on the Honda Vezel crossover concept.

 Nanjing Automobile Corporation

-Nanjing Automobile Corporation has a long history that dates back to the Chinese auto industry’s early era.
-It began in 1947 when the People’s Liberation Army took over Nanjing, where a car workshop was located.
-Based on this workshop, named Nanjing Automobile, the PRC’s first light-duty trucks began to be produced.
+Nanjing Automobile Corporation has a long history dating back to the early era of Chinese automobile manufacturing.
+It began in 1947, when the People’s Liberation Army captured Nanjing, which contained an automobile workshop.
+Nanjing Automobile began producing the PRC’s first light-duty trucks based on this workshop.

-Then the manufacturer received the rights to use foreign technologies and, due to this, expanded the model range.
-Over time, he opened new factories, founded joint ventures with foreign companies, and acquired several brands (Yuejin, MG, Soyat).
+Then the manufacturer obtained the rights to use foreign technologies and expanded the model range at the expense of those rights.
+Over time, it opened new plants, created joint ventures with foreign companies, and acquired several brands (Yuejin, MG, Soyat).

 Yuejin